List of Neon Genesis Evangelion characters: Kozo Fuyutsuki

 Kozo Fuyutsuki (冬月 コウゾウ, Fuyutsuki Kōzō) is Nerv's deputy commander.
 After obtaining a professorship as a teacher of metaphysical biology at Kyoto University, in 1999 he met Yui Ikari, a promising student at the same institute.
 Around this time, he met Yui's boyfriend Gendo, of whom he was immediately suspicious.
 After the Second Impact, the United Nations called upon Kozo to conduct a formal investigation into the event.
 Kozo met Gendo again, reinforcing his suspicions about him.
 Kozo began to think that he and a mysterious organization named Seele may be responsible for the catastrophe and the deaths of billions of people.
 In 2003, Kozo continued to independently investigate the matter; having arrived at the Artificial Evolution Laboratory, he threatened to publicly disclose the truth he discovered, but Gendo led him to Central Dogma, where he met Dr. Naoko Akagi and learned of Gehirn, the association in which they both secretly operate.
 Gendo asked Kozo to collaborate with him to build the new history of mankind; for unknown reasons, Kozo accepted and later became Gendo's close associate.

 Although Kozo shares Nerv's basic objectives, he occasionally shows he does not approve of its means.
 He has a balanced character and does not panic in dramatic situations.
 Despite his role as a deputy, he maintains an affectionate personality and a humane approach to his subordinates, including the pilots.
 In The End of Evangelion, a vision of Yui Ikari appears to Kozo during Instrumentality and he smiles to welcome her; he serenely watches the process while waiting to reunite with the woman he never stopped loving.
 Kozo's last name Fuyutsuki comes from the of the same name.
 According to Yoshiyuki Sadamoto, Gendo and Kozo are respectively based on Ed Straker and Alec Freeman from the television series UFO.
+In animator Mitsuo Iso's initial proposals, Fuyutsuki was supposed to at some point acquire eyes like Rei's in an accident and become Gendo's antagonist.